DHTMLX/docs-spreadsheet/docs/hotkeys.md

 ---
-sidebar_label: Hot Keys List
+sidebar_label: Hot keys list
 title: JavaScript Spreadsheet - Hot Keys List
 description: changetext
 ---

-# Hot Keys List
+# Hot keys list

-Here is a list of hotkeys that you can use while working with dhtmlxSpreadSheet.
+Here is a list of hotkeys that you can use while working with DHTMLX Spreadsheet.

 ## Editing